Signiant/azure-vmss-linux-custom/README.md

 PARAMETER RESTRICTIONS
 ======================

 VM and VMSS names must be 9 characters in length or shorter.
 It should also be globally unique across all of Azure.
+VHD file should be in same region and subscription.